alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 <img src="Output/Figures/Updated_Nipponbare_OsPSY5.png">
 </center>

-Since this manual annotation is what I want to use in my genome search, I can update my spreadsheet with the new OsPSY5 ID.
+Since this manual annotation is what I want to use in my genome search, I updated **IRGSP-1.0_IGVlocs.txt** with the new OsPSY5 ID.

 <center>
 <img src="Output/Figures/Final_Annotation.png">
 </center>

-The final step is to pull out all the transcript annotations we are interested in from the updated annotation file.
-This gets saved to **genes_of_interest.gff** in the "Output" directory.
+Pull all the transcript IDs of interest from the **transcripts.gff** annotation file.
+Save this to **genes_of_interest.gff** in the "Output" directory.

 ```{bash}